urnest/urnest/omnicxy/README.txt

   string maps to std::string - see proto/cxy/p2.hh

   sequence maps to std::vector - see proto/cxy/p5.hh
+    - bounded sequence of length 1 maps to cxy::optional - see proto/cxy/p17.hh

   struct maps to struct with same members and generated compare operators - see proto/cxy/p4.hh.
 Note